gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 #AWS Elastic Load Balancing with HP Vertica
 Did you know that you can use an Elastic Load Balancer (ELB) to connect to your HP Vertica cluster running on Amazon Web Services?
-Here are several good reasons why you might want to try it:
+You can, and there are several reasons why you might want to try it:
-- You won't need to allocate and manage public/elastic IP addresses for cluster nodes, since clients connect only to the ELB using one DNS Name.
+- It gives you one DNS Name for connecting to your cluster - no need to assign elastic IP addresses to multiple cluster nodes.
 - It automatically distributes incoming connections across all the cluster nodes.
 - It is automatically highly available, so you don't need to worry about it failing.
 - It scales automatically, so you don't need to worry about it becoming a bottleneck.
 - It works seamlessly with our open source [Automatic Vertica Scaling and Node Replacement](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) package, automatically detecting when nodes are added, removed or replaced.
-- It will continually monitor the health of each cluster node by pinging the database port, and it will not route connections to any node that is down.
+- It will monitor the health of each cluster node by pinging the database port, and it will not route connections to any failed node.
-- You can monitor your database connections using AWS CloudWatch and/or ELB access log files.
+- It lets you monitor your database connections using AWS CloudWatch and/or access log files.

 <img style="margin-left: 100px;" src="images/ELB-Architecture.png" alt="Architecture" height="300" width="480">

-If you already have an HP Vertica cluster running on AWS, it is easy to set up an Elastic Load Balancer to experiment.
-It's not intrusive - you don't have to change any aspect of your existing cluster.
+If you already have an HP Vertica cluster running on AWS, it is easy to set up an Elastic Load Balancer.
+It's not intrusive - you don't have to change any configuration on your existing cluster.

 Or you might want to use our open source [Automatic Vertica Scaling and Node Replacement](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) package to create a new HP Vertica cluster using an auto scaling group.
-The Elastic Load Balancer is especially useful in combination with auto scaling, providing a single entry point to isolate clients from any node additions, removals, or replacements that occur behind the scenes.
+The Elastic Load Balancer is especially useful in combination with auto scaling, as it provides a single entry point to isolate clients from node additions, removals, or replacements that may occur behind the scenes.

-Amazon's Elastic Load Balancing [documentation](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/elastic-load-balancing.html) is well worth reading if you decide to get serious about using ELB.
-In the meantime, here is a quick overview of how to quickly get going with an ELB for your Vertica cluster.
+Amazon's Elastic Load Balancing [documentation](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/elastic-load-balancing.html) is well worth reading.
+In the meantime, here is an overview describing how to quickly get going with an Elastic Load Balancer for your Vertica cluster.

 ## Before you start

-You need to have an HP Vertica database cluster up and running in an AWS VPC subnet.
-See the [HP Vertica on Amazon Web Services Guide](http://my.vertica.com/docs/Ecosystem/Amazon/HP_Vertica_7.1.x_Vertica_AWS.pdf), or use our open source [Automatic Vertica Scaling and Node Replacement](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) package to get started.
+You should already have an HP Vertica database cluster up and running in an AWS VPC subnet.
+See the [HP Vertica on Amazon Web Services Guide](http://my.vertica.com/docs/Ecosystem/Amazon/HP_Vertica_7.1.x_Vertica_AWS.pdf), or use our open source [Automatic Vertica Scaling and Node Replacement](https://community.dev.hp.com/t5/Vertica-Blog/Automatic-Vertica-Scaling-and-Node-Replacement-on-AWS/ba-p/230468) package.

-The new Elastic Load Balancer will sit on the same subnet as your HP Vertica nodes, and will be assigned IP Addresses from your subnet's CIDR.
+The new Elastic Load Balancer will sit on the same subnet as your HP Vertica nodes, and will be assigned IP Addresses from your subnet's address range.
 Per Amazon [documentation](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/setting-up-elb.html#set-up-ec2), you must have at least 8 free IP Addresses in the subnet for the ELB to use.

-Validate that you can connect to any of the database nodes, using vsql or your database client of choice.

 ## Create an Elastic Load Balancer